the-suri-project/suri-docs-old/docs/domains/formats.md

 ## Standard format

 The standard format is the same as the canonical but making the final dot `'.'` optional.
-This is the usual format used across the whole internet to express web2 domains.
+This is the standard format used across the Internet to express web2 domains.

 - `.` - root is equal to the canonical format.
 - `suri.domains` becomes `suri.domains.` in the canonical format.